3 Effective Dog Hip Dysplasia Treatment Options

 Some dogs may get arthritis from old age or because of an injury.
 And it’s especially not uncommon for large breed dogs to develop arthritis as they get older, especially if they are overweight or lack regular exercise in their lives.
 In some cases, a dog can be born with joint problems that cause them to develop arthritis early in life.

-Issue #2: Legg Calve Perthes Disease
+Issue #2: Legg-Calve-Perthes Disease

-Legg Calve Perthes disease is a condition that affects the hip joints of young dogs.
+Legg-Calve-Perthes disease is a condition that affects the hip joints of young dogs.
 It is caused by a lack of blood supply to the femoral head (the ball at the top of the thigh bone), which spontaneously degenerates.
 This results in the collapse of the hip, leading to pain and lameness.

 Source